testdrivenio/flask-social-auth/draft.md

     return redirect(url_for("homepage"))
 ```

 Here the `homepage` view will render the `index.html` template.
 We'll get to the template soon.
-Next we have a `/github` route that authenticates wth github and returns the username.
-The `logout` route simply logs out the user.
+Next, we have a `/github` route that authenticates with github and returns the username.
+The `logout` route logs out the user.

 All the routes are now setup.
 But we haven't logged in the user yet.
 For that, we use something called [Flask Signals](https://flask.palletsprojects.com/en/1.1.x/signals/).
 Signals allow you to perform certain actions when some event occurs.
-In our case, we'll login the user when the github authentication is successful.
+In our case, we'll log in the user when the github authentication is successful.

 ```python
 # main.py